 NAPCORE: National Access Point Coordination Organisation for Europe

-NAPCORE is established to coordinate and harmonise more than 30 mobility-data platforms throughout Europe.
+NAPCORE is established to coordinate and harmonise more than thirty mobility-data platforms throughout Europe.
 It is the world's largest partnership in the field of mobility-data platforms.
 It is co-financed by a Programme Support Action under the European Commission's Connecting Europe Facility.

 NAPCORE was launched as a coordinating mechanism to improve the inter-operability of the national access points, which form the backbone of the European framework for sharing mobility data.
 By harmonising and coordinating mobility-data standards, NAPCORE improves the inter-operability of mobility data in Europe.